 I’m also totally in love with the rose gold hardware she chose for her bag.
 Now I need to figure out where to pick some up stateside.

-Louise lives in the UK and has an amazing etsy shop where she sells handmade bags – Click here to check it out!
+Louise lives in the UK and has an amazing Etsy shop where she sells handmade bags.

-Kate Spade did an ADORABLE line for Disney featuring Minnie Mouse bags, I was inspired by one of the small coin purses in the collection to create a Mickey version of my bag.
-You can see and buy the Kate Spade version of the bag HERE.
+Kate Spade did an ADORABLE line for Disney featuring Minnie Mouse bags; I was inspired by one of the small coin purses in the collection to create a Mickey version of my bag.

-The construction of the bag is exactly the same, with the exception of the round ears.
-I stitched my bag out of a black and cream Kokka polkadot linen.
-It is a bit heavier weight than a normal quilting cotton but I would not consider it a heavyweight fabric.
+The construction of the bag is exactly the same as the original pattern, with the exception of the addition of the round Mickey ears.
+I stitched my bag out of a black and cream Kokka polka dot linen.
+It is a bit heavier weight than normal quilting cotton, but I would not consider it a heavyweight fabric.

-This is the first update of many that I have planned for this bag so I’ve created a PATTERN UPDATE page on my blog where people who have purchased the patterns (in paper copy in a store or in PDF version online) can download for free the updates as the come out.
+This is the first update of many that I have planned for this bag, so I’ve created a PATTERN UPDATE page on my blog where people who have purchased the patterns (in paper copy in a store or PDF version online) can download them for free the updates as they come out.

-If you’ve already bought the Alice Bag CLICK here to go to the pattern update page.
-From there enter the password (polkadots) it’s also on the last page of instructions of your Alice Bag pattern enter it where prompted and download the PDF update.
+If you’ve already bought the Alice Bag, visit the pattern updates page.
+From there, please enter the password (it’s on the last page of instructions for your Alice Bag pattern), enter it where prompted, and download the PDF update.

 If you have not already bought the Alice Bag pattern and want to make the Mickey Inspired version, I’ve updated the PDF in the shop so that it includes the additional instructions.

-Also, if you like this bag, you can make a small coin purse to match.
+Also, if you like this bag, you can make a small coin purse to match it.
 There’s a free pattern for it on my blog!
-Just click here to take you to the pattern!